ravi66/ravi66.github.io/README.md

 ## Book

-### An application for recording transactions written in c# and deployed using Blazor WebAssembly
+### A Blazor Wasm application for recording transactions and viewing balances

 #### What Book is:
 Book is a project I'm mainly using as a learning experience in various technologies new to me: